neofinancial/mongo-memory-server-action/README.md

 - update the package.json "version"
 - update the `Tag` step of the "build" job in the CI workflow (.github/workflows/ci.yaml)
-- update this README to reference tha latest tag
+- update this README to reference the latest tag